ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ## User activities

 For unauthenticated users, common actions could include browsing Cheeps on the public timeline or viewing a specific Author's timeline, which shows only Cheeps made by that Author.
+If a user is authenticated they are also able to create Cheeps as well as follow and unfollow other Authors.
+They can also see their own private timeline, see a page with info about themselves, and delete (forget) their account.
-The user journey for this _Chirp!_ use case is illustrated in the following User Flow diagram:
+The user journey of _Chirp!_ is illustrated in the following User Flow diagram:

 ![User Flow Diagram for the _Chirp!_ application](../docs/images/UserFlowDiagram.png)